BP-J/IncSignFeas.jl/README.md

 using IncSignFeas
 ```

-The main tools used require the `julia` packages [Gurobi](https://github.com/jump-dev/Gurobi.jl), [JuMP](https://github.com/jump-dev/JuMP.jl), though some algorithms can work without these.
+The main tools used require the `julia` packages [Gurobi](https://github.com/jump-dev/Gurobi.jl) (or any linear optimization solver such as [GLPK](https://github.com/jump-dev/GLPK.jl) or [HiGHS](https://github.com/jump-dev/HiGHS.jl) which are license-free and available in `julia`), [JuMP](https://github.com/jump-dev/JuMP.jl), though some algorithms can work without these.

 ## Main principle